IBM document processors: IBM and document processing

-IBMs main competitors in this space in 1959 were Burroughs with their B101 Reader/Sorter which could sort 1560 documents per minute, sold as part of their B251 Visible Record Computer System, and NCR who sold a sorter jointly developed with Pitney-Bowes that also used components supplied by General Electric.
+IBM's main competitors in 1959 were Burroughs with their B101 Reader/Sorter, which could sort 1560 documents per minute, sold as part of their B251 Visible Record Computer System, and NCR, which sold a sorter jointly developed with Pitney-Bowes that also used components supplied by General Electric.

-By 1963 the American National Standards Institute (ANSI) adopted the ABA specifications as the American Standard, along with countries like the UK, Canada and Australia.
+By 1963 the American National Standards Institute (ANSI) adopted the ABA specifications as the American standard, along with countries like the UK, Canada and Australia.
 Meanwhile, CMC-7 was adopted as the French standard in 1964 and grew to be widely used in Europe and South America.

-Adoption of these sorters was usually linked to adoption of the Computer System it attached to, although the first 1210 rented by Barclays Bank in 1960 was used purely in an offline capacity before the Bank bought an IBM 1419 attached to an IBM 1401 in 1963.
-Initial adoption also required new procedures and standards to be adopted, for instance Martins Bank in the UK took delivery of an IBM 1412 on 22 October 1961, but it was not fully operational till April 1963.
+Adoption of these sorters was usually linked to adoption of the computer system it attached to, although the first 1210 rented by Barclays Bank in 1960 was used purely in an offline capacity before the bank bought an IBM 1419 attached to an IBM 1401 in 1963.
+New procedures and standards were also adopted, for instance Martins Bank in the UK took delivery of an IBM 1412 on 22 October 1961, but it was not fully operational till April 1963.

 Document processing usually involved the following process.
-Firstly documents to be proofed would be loaded into the hopper of a proof machine and then fed through the machine one at a time.
+First, documents to be proofed would be loaded into the hopper of a proof machine and then fed through the machine one at a time.
 For each document: